AlvinStanescu/ControllerTester/README.md

 by *Reza Matinnejad, Shiva Nejati, Lionel C. Briand, Thomas Bruckmann and Claude Poull.*, published in *Search Based Software Engineering Lecture Notes in Computer Science Volume 8084, 2013, pp 141-157*.
 A digital copy is available from http://dx.doi.org/10.1007/978-3-642-39742-4_12.

+## Installer

+An installer is available at https://sourceforge.net/projects/controllertester/.

 ## Requirements
 To be able to compile the Controller Tester, the following software is needed:
 * **Visual Studio 2013** or newer, with .NET Framework 4.5.1 (however, Visual Studio 2012 with .NET Framework 4.5 should also work if the target framework of the solution is changed)